 - Gold ETFs, such as SPDR Gold Shares (GLD),

 - Gold mining stocks

-However, many millions of investors still prefer to own physical gold and physical precious metals, either in their own personal accounts or within self-directed IRAs, gold IRAs, silver IRAs, and the like, for many reasons:
+However, many millions of investors still prefer to own physical gold and precious physical metals, either in their accounts or within self-directed IRAs, gold IRAs, silver IRAs, and the like, for many reasons:

 - Gold and precious metals are historically not highly-correlated with stocks, bonds, or other widely-held asset classes.
-A small exposure to gold can provide a meaningful diversification benefit to a retirement portfolio that is otherwise heavily invested in stocks, bonds, and cash.
+Investors can provide meaningful diversification to their retirement portfolio by allocating a small portion of it to gold.

 - The U.S. government cannot readily confiscate physical gold.
-Cash in savings accounts can potentially be confiscated by banking regulators.
-This actually happened in Cyprus in 2013, when officials literally subtracted millions of euros from depositors at Laika Bank and the Bank of Cyprus.
+Banking regulators can seize cash in savings accounts.
+This event happened in Cyprus in 2013, when officials subtracted millions of euros from depositors at Laika Bank and the Bank of Cyprus.
 If push comes to shove, and the FDIC can’t cover the shortfall, the same thing could happen in the U.S.

 - Gold coins and bars will outlast the dollar as a store of value, just as they have outlasted countless other now-worthless currencies over the millennia.

-- The government has no power to “print” more gold as it does with paper or ‘fiat’ currencies that are not backed directly in gold.
+- The government cannot “print” more gold as it does with paper or ‘fiat’ currencies that are not backed directly in gold.